 Downtime & Recovery

-Eyelid surgery or blepharoplasty is an outpatient procedure.
+Getting Eyelid surgery or blepharoplasty in Palm Beach Gardens by Dr. Mandal is an outpatient procedure.
 After surgery, patients are discharged to the comfort of their own homes.
 There are no postsurgical dressings.
-Because the eyelid skin is thin, bruising and swelling are to be expected but are typically minimal after one week, easily concealable with makeup.
+Because the eyelid skin is thin, bruising and swelling are to be expected but are typically minimal after one week, and easily concealable with makeup.